dudetracey/66DaysOfData/README.md

 ## Day 27
 Finished the first round of exercises and solutions and trying to apply what I've gained to the next set of exercises.

+## Day 28
+Got through most of the exercsises in the second section of the Pandas exercises.
+Felt way better about them the second time around as I was using similar examples from the first set to compare the main syntax.
+Excited to wrap them up tomorrow!